Scroll to top

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
-Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.
+Ancient conversations in civics and ethics.
+Lecture and seminar, with attention to assigned above, Homeric Hymns (600s BC-400) and Hesiod, Theogony (700s BC) and Works and Days (700 BC), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, linguistics, and politics.
-Lecture and seminar, with attention to assigned above, Herodotus, The Histories (430 BC), along with associated artifacts and sites.
+Ancient archeology, linguistics, and politics.
+Lecture and seminar, with attention to assigned above, Thucydides, History of the Peloponnesian War (400s BC), along with associated artifacts and sites.

 Thursday, Natural Sciences